Disney Princesses and the Unseen Struggles: Exploring Potential Mental Health Conditions

 Belle: Social Anxiety and Introversion

 Belle's love of reading and preference for solitary activities hint at introversion, which is not a mental disorder, but it can be misinterpreted as such.
-However, her initial discomfort in social situations and her shyness around Gaston suggest possible social anxiety.
+On the flip side, her initial discomfort in social situations and her shyness around Gaston suggest possible social anxiety.
 Belle's genuine kindness and empathy contrast with her initial apprehension around others, highlighting the internal conflict often experienced by people with social anxiety.
 Her ability to connect with the Beast, however, displays her capacity for deep connection, despite her social reservations, showing resilience and the potential for growth beyond her initial anxieties.

 Jasmine: Oppositional Defiance and Anxiety